Scotland in a Week?

 Tonight completes your “Scotland in a Week” tour.
 Which means it is time to book another airline ticket, bwhaha.

-Is it Safe to Travel Around Scotland?
+Is it Safe to Explore Scotland?

 However, a couple things you should note prior to your trip.
 Firstly, weather changes quickly and drastically in the Highlands.
 I’m not kidding, you can experience all four seasons in a single day even in the summer months.
 If you’re a hiker, then please take proper precautions before setting off on your journey, including letting someone know a rough itinerary of your hike.
 You don’t want to be caught off guard.